 - Backing up your blog.

 1. Stay Updated

 It’s so important that you keep your WordPress version and plugins up to date.

 As a blog designer for WordPress, it’s shocking to see how many people don’t perform updates on their blog.
 While updates are created to enhance the functionality of WordPress and your plugins, updates are also there to patch any security holes within your installation.

 A significant number of blogs have been hacked simply because the site owner did not keep their WordPress installation and plugins up to date.

 2. Change Your Password

 Hacking has evolved to so much more than that.
 Nowadays, hackers use a method called brute force hacking.
-During brute force attacks, hackers use a software that tries every username and password possible until it gets in.
+During brute force attacks, hackers use software that tries every username and password possible until it gets in.

-Aside from changing your password, you also want to make sure you’re not using “admin” for your username.
+Aside from changing your password, you also want to make sure you’re not using “admin” as your username.
 “Admin” is the fist username brute force hacking software will use when attempting to get into your blog.
 If your username is “admin,” I highly recommend changing it now.